Water leaks

 • Double-sided adhesive tape for waterproofing

-• Methylated alcohol (available)
+• Methylated spirit (available)

 • Polyurethane adhesive